BeeGrinder/FantasyGrounds-SW5e/README.md

 __New Starship Rules__

 At this time none of the Starship combat rules will be added to my modules.
 It is not compatible with the 5e ruleset and will require extensive extension development.
 You can still used FG for the maps, tokens and dice rolls.
+See the above link to the thread on the Fantasy Grounds forums to see 3rd party content for this module and user implemented space combat rules.

 ### Developer Information

 The *__par5e__* directory is for the text files that are parsed into the *__Player Book__* module and the "source" of the module content.
-The current player book module is 99% compiled using PAR5e v0.0.9-b62.
-I've added a sed script to add the level 3 sub-class choices to the output XML.
+The current player book module is 80% compiled using PAR5e v0.0.9-b62.
+I've created a crude java app called ModuleGenerator that takes the output from Par5e, massages and adds data to create a complete module.
+If I continue down this path, eventually I will stop using Par5e.

 PAR5e note: Do not use: equipment.txt, spells.txt, or parcels.txt.
 Compatibility issues with modern Fantasy Grounds.

-The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
-It is maintained through editing the source XML.
-(Note: this module has gone away in version 3)

 The *__ext-src__* dirctory is for the extension sources.

 ---

 __Project News__

+Aug 15, 2021

+Fixes for caster attach rolls in combat tracker, concentration checks in combat tracker, new effects for items, class/race features, etc.  New release is v20210815.1 and will be available via the Forge "Test" build channel.

 Feb 20, 2021